kinnara-digital-studio/kecak-workflow/docs/PluginsList_RoleManagement.md

 The difference between Object Type Field and Menu / Section is, in Object Type Field must input Object Name, while in Object Type Menu / Section does not have to input Object Name.

-The following is an example of data filling with Object Type in the form of Menu / Section:
+The following is an example of data filling with Object Type in the form of **Menu / Section**:

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement2_addNew.png" alt="roleManagement_budget" />

-In Object Type Menu / Section does not have to input Object Name.

-The following is an example of data filling with Object Type in the form of Field:
+The following is an example of data filling with Object Type in the form of **Actin** :

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement3_addNew.png" alt="roleManagement2" />

-In Object Type Field must input Object Name (not mandatory)

-The data has been stored, then the data display is as follows (red marked):
+The data has been stored, then the data display is as follows :

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement4_list.png" alt="rm_authObjectList" />